 The Okra Project

-The Transgender District—which was founded by three Black trans women in 2017 as Compton’s Transgender Cultural District—is the first legally recognized transgender district in the world.
+The Transgender District—founded by three Black trans women in 2017 as Compton’s Transgender Cultural District—is the first legally recognized transgender district in the world.
 The district encompasses six blocks in San Francisco, and aims to create an urban environment that celebrates as well as educates the world about transgender culture.

-Youth Breakout is an organization that seeks to end the criminalization of LGBTQ+ youth.
-Through youth organizing, healing justice and leadership development programs, Youth Breakout builds the power of LGBTQ+ youth (ages 13-25) who are directly impacted by the criminal justice system.
+BreakOUT! is an organization that seeks to end the criminalization of L.G.B.T.Q.I.A.+ youth.
+Through youth organizing, healing justice and leadership development programs, Youth Breakout builds the power of L.G.B.T.Q.I.A.+ youth (ages 13-25) in New Orleans who are directly impacted by the criminal justice system.